ktorn/completium-landing/docs/dapp-iot/iot1.md

 ## Introduction

  A public connected object is activated for a certain duration against payment.
-Such objects may be:
+Such an object can be:
- * electric vehicle supply equipment
+ * an electric vehicle supply equipment
- * advertising display equipment (online or IRL)
+ * an advertising display equipment (online or IRL)
- * jukeboxes in public places (cafés, urban equipments, ...)
+ * a jukebox in a public place (café, street urban equipment, ...)
  * ...

 ## DApp